Matorota/EstotyVilniusProjectGame/README.md

 ## Launch on Phone (APK)

 ### Easy install
-1. Build the Android APK in Unity: **File → Build Settings → Android → Build**, or use a prebuilt `.apk`.
+1. Build the Android APK in Unity: **File → Build Settings → Android → Build**.
 2. On the phone, enable **Install unknown apps** for your file manager/browser.
 3. Copy the `.apk` to the phone (USB, cloud, or SD card).
 4. Open the file and tap **Install**.